No Products in the Cart

 10. "Thank you for your time.
 It's not easy to take time out of your day for me, but I really appreciate it."

-11. "Thanks for your help.
+11. "Thanks for your help and hospitality.
 I couldn't have done it without you."

 12. "Thank you for your support.
 I know I can lean on you when I need to.
 The meaning of your gesture isn't lost on me."